distinto1/DevOps_Porjects_1/vPROJECT/vproject.md

 ### Download Artifacts into Tomcat Instance

-WE will need to authenticate Tomcat EC2 intance with S3 using ROLES.
+We will need to authenticate Tomcat EC2 intance with S3 using ROLES.

 Go to `IAM` select on `roles`